khoirulhudaa/frameworkV/docs/download.md

 - `component-features.js` valclass.js has functions like cdn link (features)

 :::danger
-- You don't need to change the rest (not recommended)
+- You don't need to change the rest (not recommended)!
 :::